jsmithb117/first-redux-docker-app/README.md

 Following tutorial on how to dockerize the project from: https://mherman.org/blog/dockerizing-a-react-app/ It's not very explicit.
 It says 'Add a Dockerfile to the project root:'
-    What the fuck is a Dockerfile? is it just a file with the name Dockerfile with no extension?
+    What is a Dockerfile? is it just a file with the name Dockerfile with no extension?
-      "Here's how to make a Dockerfile: 'Make a Dockerfile'.
-No fucking shit?!
-Terrible...
-If I already knew what a Dockerfile was, I wouldn't be following this tutorial.
-It should say: 'Make a file named Dockerfile with no extension in the project root'.
-  Anyway, moving along...
   Made a file named 'Dockerfile' with no extension in the root project directory and populated it with the data on the tutorial.
   Made a file named '.dockerignore' in the root project directory and populated it with the data on the tutorial.
   Tried to follow instructions and ran 'docker build -t sample:dev .'
-    Got error: Command 'docker' not found, but can be installed with:sudo apt install docker.io This tutorial is fucking terrible.
-I don't want this shit installed globally unless necessary.
-Trying npm install with a --save-dev
+    Got error: Command 'docker' not found, but can be installed with:sudo apt install docker.io
     Did:
       npm install docker --save-dev
-    Once more, stupid fucking errors.
+    Once more, errors.
 I don't want docker installed globally but I guess I don't have a choice.
 It did say "Install Create React App globally:" at the beginning, so they do understand that you need software to be installed before doing this project, but apparently are so short sighted that they assume you've already installed Docker and know how to use it.
-Once again, if I knew how to use it, I wouldn't be using this (terrible) tutorial.
+If I knew how to use it, I wouldn't be using this (terrible) tutorial.
 Guess I'm installing it globally.
     Did:
       npm install -g docker
-        docker installed a bunch of deprecated software as dependencies.
-I am NOT getting a warm and fuzzy about Docker. docker build -t sample:dev .
+        docker installed a bunch of deprecated software as dependencies. docker build -t sample:dev
         It actually worked this time.
       Also installed the Docker extension for VSCode.
 Who knows what that's going to do...
       Did: